jamessebastian/jamessebastian/README.md

 - 👋 Hi, I’m @jamessebastian
 - 👀 I’m interested in ...football
 - 🌱 I’m currently learning ...enterprise soft dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job
 - 📫 How to reach me ...jamessebastian916@gmail.com, +1 6479894442

 <!---